 Many of our teachers are recognised by their subject professional bodies and as such are involved in teaching others outwith our school.
-For example our Head of Physics is on the Scottish Science Advisory Council (SSAC) advising the Scottish Government on a range of science-related topics and several teachers share ideas and deliver teacher CPD sessions both locally and nationally.
+For example our Head of Physics is Chair of the Institute of Physics in Scotland and several teachers share ideas and deliver teacher CPD sessions both locally and nationally.

 Free places and help with fees

 Robert Gordon's College offers free places and reduced fee places to pupils every year for entry in to Secondary 1 awarding 24 S1 bursaries to pupils joining the College in August 2017.

 In 2016-17 approximately £1.5m was available for our Senior School Bursary Programme supporting pupils across S1 to S6.